Your PageSpeed Insights (PSI) performance score measures three web performance aspects - Load Time, Responsiveness, and Visual Stability.

 From here, you can break down each activity and see what causes delays.

-That’s why improving your TTI and TBT requires more tech skills.
+That’s why improving your TBT requires more tech skills.

 We won’t cover each technique in detail.
 However there are links to other useful resources below if you’re interested in digging around your website’s code.

 Here’s what you can do to optimize your website’s JS: